lcbb/athena/README.txt

 the Office of Naval Research for providing the necessary funding to develop the sequence design algorithms that enable Athena, namely PERDIX, METIS, DAEDALUS, and TALOS.

+Athena includes an option to generate and save PDB files from the results of its sequence tools.
+In output PDB files, atomic coordinates for nucleic acids are based on the standard reference frame designed for average A- and B-form DNA in Olsen et al. [7]

+[7] WK Olsen, M Bansal, SK Burley, RE Dickerson, M Gerstein, SC Harvey, U Heinemann, X-J Lu, S Neidle, Z Shakked, H Sklenar, M Suzuki, C-S Tung, E Westhof, C Wolberger, HM Berman.
+A standard reference frame for the description of nucleic acid base-pair geometry.
+Journal of Molecular Biology 313, 229-237 (2001).

 ##########################
 ### End of README File ###